-SMS sending is the process of delivering time-sensitive text messages at scale for marketing, verification, alerts, and customer support, using carrier networks and specialized gateways or cloud APIs.
-It works best with consent-based lists, clear compliance, and optimized routing, allowing brands to reach global audiences instantly, especially when powered by professional bulk SMS platforms like Telarvo.
+SMS sending is the practice of delivering time-sensitive text messages at scale for marketing, verification, alerts, and customer support through carrier networks and dedicated gateways or APIs.
+It relies on compliant, opt-in lists, optimized routing, and automation workflows so brands can reach global audiences instantly, especially when powered by professional bulk SMS solutions and hardware gateways from providers like Telarvo.(Edited on June 8, 2026)

 What is SMS sending and how does it work for businesses?